The Bankrate promise

-All you have to do is download the mobile wallet you want to use then connect your credit card to your account.
-From there, you can use your mobile device to make purchases, and the transaction will be contactless provided the payment terminal has the capability.
+All you have to do is download the mobile wallet you want to use and connect your credit card to your account.
+From there, you can use your mobile device to make purchases, and the transaction will be contactless (provided the payment terminal has the capability).

 Which credit card issuers offer contactless credit cards?

-Nearly all major credit card issuers offer at least a handful of contactless credit cards by now, but some are slowly rolling them out as replacement cards when customer’s current credit cards expire.
-Here’s how each of their major card issuers are handling contactless payments for 2020 and beyond:
+Nearly all major credit card issuers offer contactless credit cards by now, but some are slowly rolling them out as replacement cards when a customer’s current card expires.
+Here’s how each of the major card issuers are handling contactless payments for 2022 and beyond:

-American Express notes that most of their credit cards are contactless already, but they’re continuing to migrate more credit cards to contactless over time.
-On the Amex website, you can clearly see that the American Express® Green Card, the Delta SkyMiles® Blue American Express Card and the American Express® Gold Card feature the contactless symbol and that’s just a start.
+American Express notes that most of its credit cards are contactless already, but they’re continuing to migrate more credit cards to contactless over time.
+On the Amex website, you can clearly see that the American Express® Green Card, Delta SkyMiles® Blue American Express Card and American Express® Gold Card feature the contactless symbol, and that’s just a start.

-If you have an older version of one of these credit cards that is not updated with contactless technology, you can call the number on the back of your card and ask for a replacement card.
+If you have an older version of one of these cards that isn’t updated with contactless technology, you can call the number on the back of your card and ask for a replacement.

-Chase is very direct about which of their credit cards are currently contactless.
-Cards they offer with contactless capabilities include the Chase Freedom Unlimited®, Chase Sapphire Preferred® Card, Chase Sapphire Reserve® and 20 other options, some of which are co-branded with airlines or hotels.
+Chase is very direct when it comes to which of its credit cards are currently contactless.
+Cards offered with contactless capabilities include the Chase Freedom Unlimited®, Chase Sapphire Preferred® Card, Chase Sapphire Reserve® and 20 other options—some of which are co-branded with airlines or hotels.

-Discover says that, while many of their credit cards are contactless already, you can request a contactless version of your Discover card by logging into your account.
-They also note that purchases over $100 may require a signature — even if you pay with a contactless credit card at a contactless terminal.
+Discover says that, while many of its credit cards are contactless already, you can request a contactless version of your Discover card by logging in to your account.
+They also note that purchases over $100 may require a signature—even if you pay with a contactless credit card at a contactless terminal.

-If you want to reduce the amount of interaction you have with other people and surfaces, contactless credit cards can help.
-You can pay just by holding your card a few inches from a contactless terminal, which means you don’t actually have to come into contact with that particular surface at all.
+If you want to reduce the amount of interaction you have with other people and save time when you shop, contactless credit cards can help.
+You can pay just by holding your card a few inches from a contactless terminal, and your purchases will be speedier and safer as a result.

 If you don’t have a contactless credit card, we suggest reaching out to your card issuer to see if you can receive a new card with contactless technology in the mail.
-If not, consider signing up for a new credit card that features this technology, and potentially even better perks and rewards than what you have now.
+If not, consider signing up for one of today’s best credit cards that feature this technology, and potentially even better perks and rewards than what you have now.